brandonwillard/ParticleBayes/README.md

 [particle filters](http://en.wikipedia.org/wiki/Particle_filter)
 for a subset of hierarchical bayesian models, with a focus on sequentially learning model parameters alongside state variables.
-The R code calls an open-source java library, [ParticleLearningModels][plm], to perform calculations, so when/if a practitioner wants to implement a model in production, the underlying, streaming-capable, API is available.
+The R code calls an open-source Java library, [ParticleLearningModels][plm], to perform calculations, so when/if a practitioner wants to implement a model in production, the underlying, streaming-capable, API is available.